spashx/cyclonedx2cytoscape/README.md

 - `--vulns`: Include vulnerability nodes and edges
 - `--lic`: Include license nodes and edges
 - `--showGroupsInNodeLabels`: Include group names in node labels (default: off for better readability)
+- `--only-vex`: Output only vulnerability information in VEX (Vulnerability Exploitability eXchange) mode with console table display and Cytoscape.js file generation
+- `--only-vdr`: Output vulnerabilities and affected components in VDR (Vulnerability Disclosure Report) mode with console table display and Cytoscape.js file generation

+**Note**: `--only-vex` and `--only-vdr` options are mutually exclusive and provide specialized SBOM analysis modes with vulnerability-focused console output plus standard Cytoscape.js file generation.

+**Important**: For vulnerability-related options (`--vulns`, `--only-vex`, `--only-vdr`), the tool only processes vulnerability information that is already present in the input SBOM file.
+The tool does not perform online vulnerability lookups against databases like NVD (National Vulnerability Database) or GitHub Security Advisories (GHAS).
+To include vulnerability data, the SBOM must be pre-enriched with vulnerability information using tools like OWASP Dependency-Track, Syft/Grype, or similar SBOM generators.

 If no options are specified, only components and their dependencies will be included in the output.